ga-wdi-lessons/js-events-callbacks/readme.md

 ## Events

-Our goal today is to make it so that when a given event occurs in our web application, the application then responds to that event.
+Our goal today is to make it so that when a given event occurs in our web application, the application responds to the event appropriately.

 ### You Do: What Is An Event?
 (5 minutes / 0:15)